ashutoshxhq/golang/README.md

 # go
-Repository for Data Structures and Algorithms in go
+Repository for Data Structures and Algorithms in golang